CodeForPortland/access2justicePDX/content/project/mvp.en.md

 > Status - In Planning

-The application's architecture is a microservice system.
+The application's architecture is a microservice system and will be deployed using the [Civic Tech Labs's](https://www.codeforportland.org/CivicTechLab/) **AURA** project.
 It is a cluster of independent parts called *components*.
 The goal is to make each service *single purposed* and able to be developed *orthogonally*.
 It also allows the application developers to develop with the language they think works best for that situation.